 - tapestry needle

-Basket is approx 6 in wide and 3 in tall.
+Basket is approx 6 in. wide × 3 in. tall.
 Handle length can be worked to your preference.

 Basket